necyberteam/documents/code-of-conduct.md

 ### How to Submit a Report
 If you feel your safety is in jeopardy or the situation is an emergency, contact local law enforcement before making a report to Connect.Cyberinfrastructure.
 (In the U.S., dial 911.)

 Connect.Cyberinfrastructure is committed to promptly addressing any reported issues.
-If you have experienced or witnessed behavior that violates Connect.Cyberinfrastructure Code of Conduct, please send an email to contact@us-rse.org.
-These emails are sent to the Connect.Cyberinfrastructure Steering Committee.
+If you have experienced or witnessed behavior that violates Connect.Cyberinfrastructure Code of Conduct, please send an email to the steering committee, Campus Champions staff, or by using the [online form](https://campuschampionsdev.wpi.edu/form/issue).

 ## License